mvolkmann/blog/src/swift/Fastlane.md

   end

-  desc "Uploads the app to TestFlight" lane :beta do
+  desc "Uploads the app to TestFlight"
+  # Update version and build number of target before running this.
+  lane :beta do
+    build
     # I prefer to update the Version and Build numbers manually in Xcode.
     # increment_build_number
     # increment_version_number(bump_type: "patch")